bkimminich/it-security-lecture/slides/02-01-owasp.md

 # [Determining Flagship Status](https://www.owasp.org/index.php/Project_Reviews_Guideline#tab=Determining_Flagship_status)

-It is essential for a OWASP Flagship project to have:
+It is essential for an OWASP Flagship project to have:
 * Considerable number of users and contributors
 * Considerable number of commits and improvements in a time span of at least two years
 * A unique approach or proposition in application security